-- Hairpins now appear above vocal staves by default in new scores (see 3.1 Working with text, 8.12 Default Positions and 8.14 Edit Instruments below for more details). - New staff-attached lines for Hauptstimme and Nebenstimme in the Create Line dialog. - Selecting the ends of "wiggly" lines, such as trills, arpeggios, glissandos etc. is now easier, because the handle at the end is now drawn on the visible end of the line, rather than sometimes being further right or left than the visible end of the line. - The vertical position of the right-hand end of the first segment of a line and the position of the left-hand end of the second segment of a line that crosses a system break can now be moved independently of the right-hand end of the entire line. - It is now possible to drag the second segment of a hairpin that crosses a system or page break up and down independently of the vertical position of the first segment of the hairpin. - The arrow keys and mouse scroll wheel now work as expected in the Create Line and House Style Edit Lines dialogs (Mac only).
+- Hairpins now appear above vocal staves by default in new scores (see 3.1 Working with text, 8.12 Default Positions and 8.14 Edit Instruments below for more details). - New staff-attached lines for Hauptstimme and Nebenstimme in the Create > Line dialog. - Selecting the ends of "wiggly" lines, such as trills, arpeggios, glissandos etc. is now easier, because the handle at the end is now drawn on the visible end of the line, rather than sometimes being further right or left than the visible end of the line. - The vertical position of the right-hand end of the first segment of a line and the position of the left-hand end of the second segment of a line that crosses a system break can now be moved independently of the right-hand end of the entire line.

+- The arrow keys and mouse scroll wheel now work as expected in the Create Line and House Style Edit Lines dialogs (Mac only). - Create Line (and House Style Edit Lines) now includes a read-out of the name of the selected line.